gelisam/frp-zoo/README.md

 ## The TodoMVC of FRP libraries

+If you haven't heard of [TodoMVC](http://todomvc.com/), it's a website which hosts several implementation of the same simple Todo app, implemented using various Javascript frameworks and languages.
+This repository attempts to do the same thing, but with Haskell FRP libraries.

+Instead of a Todo app, we use a small task which highlights the area in which FRP libraries differ the most: support for dynamic graph.

 Following [Evan Czaplicki's excellent video summary of the different categories of FRP libraries](https://www.youtube.com/watch?v=Agu6jipKfYw), we would like to categorize FRP libraries according to the choices they make in their attempt to support dynamic graphs.
 He gave the following example:

 1. Start with a graph which counts the number of clicks.